b3nj5m1n/gitega/README.md

 ## Add a new account

 Run addAccount.py to add a new account:
-`addAccount.py --name YourUserName --token YourAccessToken`
+`python addAccount.py --name YourUserName --token YourAccessToken`

+## Update data

+Regularly run update.py to update all traffic data for all repositorys of an account.
+`python update.py --name YourUserName`

+## Parse data

+Running parser.py will parse all new collected stats data and save it to an sql lite database.

 ## Save location